 Nick’s Place – We give non-perishable goods to this halfway house for young men recovering from substance abuse.
 See Monica Pelt or Thomas Hurlock.

-A Holy Apostles Commemorative Tile, fashioned by John Hume of Sligo Creek Tile, contains our name, the psalm verse, “I was glad when they said unto me: Let us go into the house of the Lord,” and a lovely view of our new-old church.
+A Holy Apostles Commemorative Tile, fashioned by our warden, John Hume of Sligo Creek Tile, contains our name, the psalm verse, “I was glad when they said unto me: Let us go into the house of the Lord,” and a lovely view of our new-old church.
 Copies are available for sale for support of the parish for $45.
 Let it remind us to pray for each other and for God’s will to be followed in the use of His gifts.

 Other Ways to Support the Parish – We accept credit cards!
 We have a card reader that works with smart phones, so, outside of services, get together with Matushka Dorothy, to make any donations or purchases.

 We have an on-line mall service from the eScrip program.
 The Building Fund page of our web site has a link and instructions for use.
 For a purchase made through eScrip, the merchant donates a small referral bonus to our building fund.
 Please use this method for your on-line shopping.
 Please see our treasurer, Mariya Petrenko for more information.

 Visitors and Guests please sign the guest book to the right of the church-shaped donation box, including contact information such as address, telephone and email.